 Our clinical and discovery pipeline programs are centered on restoring immune homeostasis in patients with severe inflammatory and autoimmune diseases.

 The complement system is a first line of defense for fighting pathogens and clearing apoptotic cells.
 However, when hyperactivated, it is a driver of a variety of autoimmune and inflammatory diseases.
-Using a groundbreaking platform technology, Q32 Bio has generated a portfolio of first-in-class fusion proteins that provide potent and targeted regulation of complement directly to diseased tissues without long-term systemic blockade, minimizing the risk of serious infections and other complications.
-These molecules have therapeutic potential across numerous organ systems, including kidney, skin, liver and eye diseases.
+Using an innovative platform technology, Q32 Bio has generated a portfolio of first-in-class fusion proteins that provide potent and targeted regulation of complement directly to diseased tissues without long-term systemic blockade, minimizing the risk of serious infections.
+These molecules have therapeutic potential across numerous organ systems, including kidney, skin, lung and eye diseases.

 ADX-097 is the lead candidate in Q32’s pipeline of complement-targeting therapies.
 ADX-097 has proven in vivo biodistribution to affected tissues/organs, durable tissue pharmacokinetics (PK)/pharmacodynamics (PD), robust in vivo efficacy, and possesses attractive drug properties.
-Q32 is currently conducting IND-enabling studies of ADX-097 and is also advancing the discovery of other complement-targeting fusion protein constructs.
+Q32 is currently conducting a first-in-human, Phase 1, ascending dose (SAD/MAD) clinical study of ADX-097 for the treatment of complement disorders and is also advancing the discovery of other complement-targeting fusion protein constructs.